NamanJParikh/reu2024-hyperspectral-camera/README.md

 # reu2024-hyperspectral-camera
 ## Planning
-### General Steps and Questions
+### General Parts
 * Mount the camera
   * Which furnace will it be mounted on?
-LDFZ (probably)
+LDFZ
   * What are the form factor and mounting mechanism of the camera?
-Need to measure dimensions and get a mount.
+Tyrel has a mount.
-    * Needs to support camera, have correct height, fit into the furnace's brackets.
   * Is there any setup (software or hardware) that is needed to get the camera working and collecting images? perClass Mira
     * How do the people currently using the camera get images?
     * Are they taking single images, automated consecutive frames, etc.?